Kurt Cobain: Early musical projects

-On his 14th birthday on February 20, 1981, Cobain's uncle offered him either a bike or a used guitar; Kurt chose the guitar.
+On his 14th birthday, February 20, 1981, Cobain's uncle offered him the choice of either a bike or a used guitar; Cobain chose the guitar.
 Soon, he was trying to play Led Zeppelin's song "Stairway to Heaven".
 He also learned how to play "Louie Louie", Queen's "Another One Bites the Dust", and the Cars' "My Best Friend's Girl", before he began working on his own songs.
 Cobain played left-handed, despite being forced to write right-handed.

 In early 1985, Cobain formed Fecal Matter after he had dropped out of Aberdeen High School.
-One of "several joke bands" that arose from the circle of friends associated with the Melvins, it initially featured Cobain singing and playing guitar, Melvins drummer Dale Crover playing bass, and Greg Hokanson playing drums.
+One of "several joke bands" that arose from the circle of friends associated with the Melvins, it initially featured Cobain singing and playing guitar, Melvins drummer Dale Crover playing bass, and Greg Hokanson playing drums, but for most of its brief incarnation Fecal Matter was just the duo of Cobain and Crover (who later played on Nirvana's Bleach in addition to his Melvins output and other projects).
 They spent several months rehearsing original material and covers, including songs by the Ramones, Led Zeppelin, and Jimi Hendrix.
-Fecal Matter disbanded in 1986 while the Melvins supported their debut EP, Six Songs.

 Nirvana

 During high school, Cobain rarely found anyone with whom he could play music.
 While hanging out at the Melvins' practice space, he met Krist Novoselic, a fellow devotee of punk rock.
 Novoselic's mother owned a hair salon, and the pair occasionally practiced in the upstairs room of the salon.
 A few years later, Cobain tried to convince Novoselic to form a band with him by lending him a copy of a home demo recorded by Fecal Matter.
 After months of asking, Novoselic agreed to join Cobain, forming the beginnings of Nirvana.
 Religion appeared to remain a significant muse to Cobain during this time as he often used Christian imagery in his work and developed an interest in Jainism and Buddhist philosophy.
-The band name "Nirvana" was taken from the Buddhist concept, which Cobain described as "freedom from pain, suffering and the external world", a concept that he aligned with the punk rock ethos and ideology.